SKB-18/DOSP-P1-Sum-of-Squares/readme.md

 ## 1) How to build & run

 - Requirements: Erlang/OTP (>= 25), Gleam (>= 1.2)
+- Go to the path where the toml file is present
 - (Optional when changing batch size) Clean:
   ```powershell
   gleam clean